The following is the Gildredge House Admissions Policy for 2020-21.

 - Children whose parents are founders of Gildredge House Free School and who have been granted this provision by the Secretary of State for Education.

-- Children of staff (as determined within the Definition of Terms set out below on Pg7) who are employed at the school.
+- Children of staff (as determined within the Definition of Terms set out below) who are employed at the school.

 - Children who have siblings attending this school at the time of application and on the date of admission.
 This excludes a sibling of external students who join the school in Year 12 or Year 13.
 In the event where the number of siblings exceeds the number of places available the published over-subscription criteria will be applied.

 - To fulfil the school’s role as a community hub, after places have been filled under the first four criteria, 60% of any remaining places will be offered to those children who live nearest to the school based on a straight line distance measurement.